bramses/bramses-highly-opinionated-vault-2023/README.md

 The following is a list of these plugins as well as a one sentence blurb of how I use them in BHOV-2023 and why you may be interested.

 - [Open Vault in VSCode](obsidian://show-plugin?id=open-vscode)
+	- Visual studio code has very powerful support for multiple cursors.
+These cursors allow for simultaneous editing.
+This plug-in opens visual studio code to the current note that you were are on in obsidian
 - [Map View](obsidian://show-plugin?id=obsidian-map-view)
+	- if you put the location tag in your why AML and include latitude and longitude you can see that note on a map view of the entire planet.
+This gives a new dimension to notetaking allowing you to see the location of where your notes were taken.
 - [Excalidraw](obsidian://show-plugin?id=obsidian-excalidraw-plugin)
+	- Excalidraw is a very powerful drawing tool that allows you to condense thought into visual images.
+Excalidraw is great for both drawing and visual storytelling
 - [Shimmering Obsidian](https://github.com/chrisgrieser/shimmering-obsidian) (Alfred plugin)
+	- shimmering obsidian is how  BHOV captures screen shots into the vault as well as capturing to do's.
+Shimmering obsidian is an Alfred plug-in and therefore is Mac only
 - [Full Calendar](obsidian://show-plugin?id=obsidian-full-calendar)
+	- Full calendar is a full calendar in obsidian.
+Full calendar allows you to connect notes to independent meetings and events in your schedule
 - [New Tab Default Page](obsidian://show-plugin?id=new-tab-default-page)
+	- new tab default page is what happens when you hit the plus button on the tab bar you can choose to open a random note a daily note or anything in between
 - [Plugin Update Tracker](obsidian://show-plugin?id=obsidian-plugin-update-tracker)
+	- plug-in update tracker keeps track of plug-ins that you've installed and let you know when they need updating it also tells you what is in there Changelog so you can see the code that changed
 - [GPT-3 Summarizer](https://github.com/bramses/summarize-with-gpt3-obsidian)
+	- GPT-3 summarizer takes a highlighted block of text generates a title and tags for it leveraging the machine learning model GPT3
 - [Ozan's Image in Editor Plugin](obsidian://show-plugin?id=oz-image-plugin)
+	- Ozan's image in editor plug-in helps in the displaying of images without having to use the exclamation point In front of the mark down command
 - [Simple Embeds](obsidian://show-plugin?id=simple-embeds)
+	- simple embeds allows you to view tweets and YouTube videos directly inside of your obsidian
 - [Settings Search](obsidian://show-plugin?id=settings-search)
+	- Setting search as a search bar to the settings window allowing you to move quickly through the settings in obsidian
 - [Tag Wrangler](obsidian://show-plugin?id=tag-wrangler)
+	- tag wrangler allows for editing and renaming tags all across the vault
 - [Zotero Integration](obsidian://show-plugin?id=obsidian-zotero-desktop-connector) (requires [Better BibTeX for Zotero addon](https://github.com/retorquere/zotero-better-bibtex))
+	- Zotero is an external app that allows us to do citations.
+The Zotaro integration allows us to bring those citations into obsidian
 - [Tracker](obsidian://show-plugin?id=obsidian-tracker)
+	- tracker gives us visualizations of things that we might want to track overtime it's really good for habit tracker and you can do bar charts line charts any type of graph that you can imagine basically
 - [Timestamper](obsidian://show-plugin?id=obsidian-timestamper)
+	- timestamp or is an easy way to get a Zettelkasten ID without having to manually type it yourself

 ### Migration Guide for Current Obsidian Users

 In the creation of BHOV-2023, the author was in the middle of his own migration from his vault of 1.5 years to BHOV.
 So this is all quite relevant!

 First, the the questions you should ask yourself is: what about your current vault is necessary, what you'd like to change, and where you ideally want to be after migrating.
 Keep in mind, many of the tricks and strategies used in BHOV-2023 can be inserted into existing vaults, so you might not even need to make a full move!
+If you're interested in a particular philosophy you can look at the plug-in section under it and just try and integrate those plug-ins into your vault.

-After following the traditional [installation section above](#installation), the first thing you're probably going to want to do is start migrating a few notes you already have into the correct buckets.
+After following the traditional [installation section above](#installation), the first thing you're probably going to want to do is start migrating a few notes you already have in your old vault into the correct buckets.
 Once you get a feel for that manually, try to move your outside vault workflows (Alfred, Readwise, etc) to point to BHOV-2023.
 This will help facilitate the transition without a drastic switch over as new notes will be placed into BHOV-2023 and your existing workflows will be maintained in your old vault.

 ### Settings